CLSherrod/clsherrod.github.io/_posts/2008-05-18-dont-check-your-valuables.md

 date: 2008-05-18
 published: true
 categories:
-- Essays
+  - Lifestyle & Travel
 tags:
-- business
+  - travel
-permalink: "/dont-check-your-valuables/"
+permalink: /dont-check-your-valuables/
 ---
 Here is a story about a very frequent traveler losing thousands of dollars of electronics out of his luggage.